cvlmtg/monarc/docs/usage.md

 - **undoSkip**

   If any action has this attribute set to true, the state change will not be saved on the undo stack.
-If we are writing a vector drawing application, we might want to save in the store the color chosen by the user, but we don't want to activate the undo button when the user changes color.
+If we are writing a vector drawing application we might have a list of the shapes drawn, each with a "selected" attribute.
+If the user resizes a shape and then selects another one, pressing the undo button should undo the resize, not the selection.

   ```js
   { type: 'SET_COLOR', color: 'blue', undoSkip: true }